Patty Jenkins

 Patty Jenkins Awards Won

-Jenkins’s awards include the Independent Spirit Award for Best First Feature for Monster and the Franklin J. Schaffner Award from the American Film Institute for outstanding AFI graduates.
-She also won a Directors Guild of America award for Outstanding Directing in a Drama Series for The Killing pilot, reflecting recognition from her peers for television directing.
+For Monster, Jenkins won the Independent Spirit Award for Best First Feature in 2004 and the Franklin J. Schaffner Award of the American Film Institute, an award given to outstanding graduates of the AFI Conservatory.
+She later won the Directors Guild of America Award for Outstanding Directorial Achievement in a Dramatic Series for the pilot of The Killing.

 Patty Jenkins Family